HowardWoon/BILAHUJAN-VHack2026/README.md

 ### `02` MCP Tool Architecture *(7 Standardised Tools)*

 All agent-to-swarm communication is handled exclusively through the MCP tool registry — no hardcoded logic, no direct database calls from the agent.
-This mirrors the mandatory protocol requirement from Case Study 3.

 | Tool | Firebase Path | Case Study 3 Analogue |
 |:---|:---|:---|